lelhaag/FrankenSearch/README.md

 FrankenSearch is a research project leveraging the **Ludii framework** for AI-driven experiments and evolutionary algorithm development.
 This repository contains code for search algorithms, evolutionary experiments, and game configurations.

+This project is part of my master's thesis, which can be found in `FrankenSearch.pdf` in this repository.

 ## Repository Structure

 ```